Shettima, Obi, Lumumba, Others to Provide Perspectives on How Nigeria Can Lead Africa

 Ndubuisi Francis in Abuja

-Vice-President Kashim Shettima; presidential candidate of the Labour Party in the 2023 elections, Peter Obi; renowned Kenyan scholar, Prof. P.L.O Lumumba, and many other eminent personalities are billed to provide perspectives on how Nigeria can lead the African continent from poverty to prosperity.
+Vice President, Senator Kashim Shettima; presidential candidate of the Labour Party in the 2023 elections, Peter Obi; renowned Kenyan scholar.
+Prof. P.L.O Lumumba, and many other eminent personalities are billed to provide perspectives on how Nigeria can lead the African continent from poverty to prosperity.

 The event is the second Paul Alaje Foundation Colloquium scheduled for The NAF Conference Centre, Abuja on November 15, 2025.